anishmariathasan/oedasock/README.md

 # Foot Cuff Control App

 This Android application is designed to control a foot cuff used to prevent edema.
 The app communicates with a **Seeed XIAO ESP32-C6 microcontroller** via Bluetooth to manage the inflation and deflation of the cuff based on strain readings.
 It features an emergency stop functionality, manual control buttons, a progress bar to visualize the cuff's inflation/deflation state, and Bluetooth connectivity for controlling the microcontroller.
+It was created for an Imperial College London module project.

 ## Features